riteshsingh84/dotnetcore/COPILOT_SPACE.md

 - Use **DTOs** for API boundaries (no direct entity exposure).
 - Return standard HTTP codes; use problem details for errors.
 - Version APIs (`/api/v1/...`); don’t break contracts.
+- Add Proper Comments in code which describe the business logic.
+- Declare all member variables at the top of a class.
+- Avoid writing very long methods.
+A method should typically have 1~25 lines of code.
+If a method has more than 25 lines of code, you must consider re factoring into separate methods.
+- Avoid passing too many parameters to a method.
+If you have more than 4~5 parameters, it is a good candidate to define a class or structure.
+- Use short Don’t Use System.Int16.
+- Use int Don’t Use System.Int32.
+- Use long Don’t Use System.Int64.
+- Use string Don’t Use System.
+String.
+- DO use throw to rethrow an exception; rather than throw *exception object* inside a catch block.
+- Avoid direct casts.
+Instead, use the “as” operator and check for null.
+- "new Guid()" should not be used
+- Do not make the member variables public or protected.
+Keep them private and expose public/protected Properties.
+Avoid using `var` unless the type is obvious from the right-hand side.
+Prefer explicit types for readability.

+**Use Dependency Injection**
+- Prefer constructor injection for dependencies to improve testability and reduce coupling.
+- Use IHttpClientFactory to manage HttpClient instances and avoid socket exhaustion.

 **Naming**
 - Controllers: `*Controller`